NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 images (for example ``.cub`` or ``.tif`` files) and two plain text camera files with ``.json`` extension.
 The CSM information is contained in the ``.json`` files and it determines which plugin to load to use with those cameras.

-More details are available at the USGS CSM repository mentioned earlier.
+CSM model state data can also be embedded in ISIS .cub files (:numref:`embedded_csm`).

 .. _csm_frame: